-Trump reinstated the Global Gag Rule on January 24, 2025.
+On January 23, 2026 the Trump Administration announced an unprecedented expansion of the Global Gag Rule.
 PAI monitors the situation in real-time and will update the website as we learn more.
-Please check back soon for more information about what this second iteration of the policy means for people worldwide.
+Check back soon for more information about what this harmful expansion of the policy means for people worldwide.
 Help power PAI’s fight against the GGR.

 FAQ - The Global Gag Rule

-Trump reinstated the Global Gag Rule on January 24, 2025.
+On January 23, 2026 the Trump Administration announced an unprecedented expansion of the Global Gag Rule.
 PAI monitors the situation in real-time and will update the website as we learn more.
-Please check back soon for more information about what this second iteration of the policy means for people worldwide.
+Check back soon for more information about what this harmful expansion of the policy means for people worldwide.
 Help power PAI’s fight against the GGR.

 Click to toggle navigation menu.